Teaching

 • Bachelor

-• “Wirtschafts- und Finanzpolitik”, summer term, 3 CP, in German
+• “Wirtschafts- und Finanzpolitik”, summer term, in German

-• “Einführung in die VWL für die Hörer der anderen Fachbereiche”, winter term, 5 CP, in German
+• “Einführung in die VWL für die Hörer der anderen Fachbereiche”, winter term, in German

 • Master